fractal-analytics-platform/fractal-server/docs/internals/users.md

 }
 ```

-The user can now make [authenticated calls](https://fractal-analytics-platform.github.io/fractal-server/internals/auth/#authenticated-calls) using that token:
+The user can now make [authenticated calls](#authenticated-calls) using this token, as in
 ```
 curl \
     -X GET \